open-component-model/ocm/docs/ocm/modelmapping/s3/README.md

 An *OCM repository* is mapped to an *S3 bucket*.

-The component id is mapped to an object path below this bucked, followed by a namespace component `__versions__`.
+The component id is mapped to an object path below this bucket, followed by a namespace component `__versions__`.

 The OCM *component version* is stored below an additional folder with the